svetoslavseo/topic-optimiser/README.md

 ## Usage

+1. **🔑 API Setup**: Enter your Gemini and Firecrawl API keys in the configuration section at the top
-1. **📝 Manual Input**: Enter your content directly in the text area
+2. **📝 Manual Input**: Enter your content directly in the text area
-2. **🌐 Web Crawling**: Switch to "Crawl URL" mode and enter a website URL to automatically extract content
+3. **🌐 Web Crawling**: Switch to "Crawl URL" mode and enter a website URL to automatically extract content
-3. **🎯 Query Analysis**: Add search queries to analyze how well your content matches specific search terms
+4. **🎯 Query Analysis**: Add search queries to analyse how well your content matches specific search terms
-4. **⚡ Get Insights**: Click "Analyze Content" to receive AI-powered optimization recommendations
+5. **⚡ Get Insights**: Click "Analyse Content" to receive AI-powered optimisation recommendations

 ## Project Structure

 ```
-ai-powered-topic-optimizer/
+ai-powered-topic-optimiser/
 ├── app.py                 # Main Streamlit application
 ├── requirements.txt       # Python dependencies
 ├── config.py             # Configuration and environment variables